 The interactive graphic below estimates how student loan debt contributes to DTI by degree type, and also allows you to see how adding other debt — like a mortgage, car payment, or credit card debt — can quickly push the ratio up into levels that can be problematic.

 Some fields of study, like law and medicine, often entail taking on more student loan debt than others.
-But more expensive fields of study also offer better earning potential than others.
+But more expensive fields of study may also lead to higher earnings.

 The chart shows that while graduates in each field start out with different DTIs based on their student loan debt, adding additional debt like a mortgage will have a greater impact on those with lower earnings.